himanshu-sekher-padhy/java-dsa-practice/README.md

 Thank you!

 till now i have covered basic qns regarding basic math type qns, array, ArrayList, String.

-Soon gonna practice qns that require use of Oops concepts then will do problemss on searching and sorting.
+Soon gonna practice qns that require use of Oops concepts. then will do problemss on searching and sorting. then rest of the DSs.

+plan: